Brian Coddington, 509.625.6740

-Garbage pickup and curbside recycling will be a day late for the week of July 4, with pickups normally scheduled for Friday, July 8, occurring on Saturday, July 9.
+Garbage pickup and curbside recycling will be a day late after the Fourth of July, with pickups normally scheduled for Friday, July 6, occurring on Saturday, July 7.

 Here are some additional closures and cancellations: